ferrous-systems/embedded-trainings-2020/down-the-stack-book/src/the_hal.md

 let uarte = hal::uarte::Uarte::new(periph.UARTE1, pins, Parity::EXCLUDED, Baudrate::BAUD115200);
 ```

-This is example is for the nRF52.
+This is an example for the nRF52.
 We'll use it later in the example.